caCDE-QA/D2Refine/README.md

 ## Installation

 1. Find the location of OpenRefine's "extensions" folder.
 You can find out by clicking on the link "Browse workspace directory" on OpenRefine's project list.
 [Usually on webpage "http://127.0.0.1:3333", when OpenRefine is running].
-There should be an "extensions" folder in workspace directory.
+There should be an "extensions" folder in the workspace directory.
 Create it if it does not exist.
 2. Download file "D2Refine.zip" and copy the content to the OpenRefine's "extensions" folder.
 3. Restart OpenRefine.

 ## Development Environment

+1. Download and setup OpenRefine following instructions at "https://github.com/OpenRefine/OpenRefine/wiki/Developers-Guide".
+2. Copy this project's contents into OpenRefine's SIMILE Butterfly project's "extensions" folder.
+3. Tweak build.xml file for your environment.
+To compile existing code, disable (or don't execute) ant tasks "build" and "getAdlLibs".
+Task "build_java" will give you an updated compiled unit to execute.